fallen-icarus/cardano-swaps/README.md

 # Cardano-Swaps

-A [p2p-DeFi protocol](https://github.com/zhekson1/CSL-DeFi-Protocols) for swapping fungible tokens on the Cardano Settlement Layer
+A [p2p-DeFi protocol](https://github.com/zhekson1/CSL-DeFi-Protocols) for trustlessly swapping
+fungible tokens on the Cardano Settlement Layer.
+All users maintain full custody, delegation control, and voting control of their assets at all times.
+No batchers are required.

 > **Note** Knowledge of basic Haskell syntax and cardano-cli usage is recommended.
 For a list of
 > everything that has changed from the previous version, see the [Changelog](CHANGELOG.md).